juskek/learning/Programming/CrossPlatform/DartFlutter/Flutter.md

 - Need parent to specify layout
 - Does not depend on size of children

-## 7.5.
-Constraints
-- Constraints go down
-- Sizes go up
-- Parents set position

-- A widget
-  - gets constrained by its parent
-  - tells its parent what its size is within the constraints
-  - tells its children what their constraints are
-  - positions its children
 ## 7.6.
 Performance
 ### 7.6.1. build() is costly
 - avoid repetitive build in complex layouts